Wrongful Death Attorney

 Survival Action: The survival action is brought by the surviving members of the deceased individual’s family on behalf of the estate.
 This will cover the areas mentioned above: the funeral expenses incurred by the death of the family member, and pain and suffering that surrounds their death.
 Medical expenses are also covered under the survival action.

-Wrongful Death Action: The wrongful death action is filed by the direct family members of the deceased, including spouses, children, and parents.
+Wrongful Death Action: The action is filed by the direct family members of the deceased, including spouses, children, and parents.
 This is intended to cover areas such as loss of income and loss of consortium, or loss of companionship, and loss of support.

 Who Can File?

-Knowing who can file a wrongful death claim can be confusing.
+Knowing who can file a claim can be confusing.
 Just like there are two ways to file a wrongful death claim, there are two categories someone can file under for their claim.
 The first is as a primary beneficiary.
 A primary beneficiary is someone who is a spouse, child, or parent of the deceased.
 The second is as a secondary beneficiary, which is the sibling, cousin, niece or nephew, or another relative.

 - Primary Beneficiary: The primary beneficiary, as mentioned previously, is the parent, spouse, or child of the deceased.
 They will be seeking compensation directly for themselves for loss of consortium, loss of support, and loss of income due to the wrongful death of their loved one.